 1. Improved Digestion

 Probiotics and prebiotics can help improve digestion by balancing the bacteria in your gut (3).
-This can help reduce digestive issues such as bloating, constipation, and diarrhea.
+This can help reduce digestive issues such as bloating, constipation, and diarrhoea.
+Read more about digestion and gut health here.

 2. Stronger Immune System